-We are also in the process of expanding and including other alternate energy such as gas, petrol, water purification, etc. to our portfolio.
+We are in the process of expanding and including other alternate energy solutions such as gas, petrol, water purification, etc to our portfolio.

-Late last year, October 2015, the solarturtle enterprise was tasked to build and launch a safe and secure solar system that could empower a junior school that is in the middle of the Palm Ridge Informal Settlement, Kathlehong, a community with no electricity.
-Currently the school, pre fab class rooms, using a diesel generator emitting unclean fumes for electricity purposes and costs the school R3500 per month.
-It is also very loud making learning and listening a bit challenging.
-The area is riddle with high crime rate and solar panels are easily stolen.
-Our container based solar solution has ensured a safer and more secure way of providing the school with electricity.
-This project is called the PowerTurtle and has been in operation since March 2016 without any glitches or security issues thus far.
-It continues to provide electricity to the school, and also has enough energy to power the surrounding community.
-Hence a solar kiosk business can be added later and an entrepreneur trained, creating more jobs for the community as technicians will be trained and shop assistants.
+In October 2015, the SolarTurtle enterprise was tasked to build and launch a safe and secure solar system that could empower a junior school in the Palm Ridge Informal Settlement, Kathlehong (a community with no electricity).
+The school comprising of prefab class rooms made use of a diesel generator, which emitted fumes and a fair amount of noise pollution, at a cost of R3500 per month.
+The area was riddled with crime and solar panels could easily be stolen.
+Our container based solar solution ensured a safer and more secure way of providing the school with electricity.
+This project was called the PowerTurtle and has been in operation since March 2016 without any glitches or security issues thus far.
+It continues to provide electricity to the school and also has enough energy to power the surrounding community.
+A solar kiosk business can be added at a later stage and an entrepreneur, technicians and shop assistants could be appointed and trained, creating more jobs for the community.

-Our vision for the future is a SA where every school produces it’s own power plus that of the learner homes.
-This distributed model is ideal to reach those hard to reach places that Eskom cannot serve, and creates much needed jobs and spurs on the green economy.
-However, these small solar power solutions cannot happen without support.
-We need government subsidies and financing to support schools in need.
-With your help we can make a sustainable impact to the lives of millions.
-The future is green.
-We are making it happen
+Our vision for the future is a South Africa in which where every school produces its own power plus that of the learners’ homes.
+This distributed model is ideal to service those hard to reach places that Eskom cannot serve, creates much needed employment opportunities and spurs on the green economy.